Henauxg/ExperimEngine/README.md

 For now dependencies (windows 64bits) are _packaged within the project_ in order to facilitate the environment setup on multiples machines.

 Some of the dependencies may become git submodule.

+Libraries are picked trying to respect as much as possible the following criterias :
+1. C/C++
+2. Cross-platform
+3. Light-weight & Performant

 ### Used :
 + [OpenGL Mathematics (GLM)](https://glm.g-truc.net/0.9.9/index.html) V0.9.9.6